dimanu-py/design-patterns/command_pattern/README.md

 If our client wants to execute a bunch of commands altogether we can create a _Meta Command_.
 This would be a new type of command that stores a group of commands, so we can execute them directly only by calling our _Meta Command_.

+## Command vs Strategy Pattern

+As we've seen in other states patterns, the Command pattern and Strategy have a very similar class diagram, making confusing when to use each.

+> [!IMPORTANT]
+> The difference between the patterns is in the intention and the behavior of the objects

+The Command pattern turns requests to do actions into objects, decoupling the object that invokes the operation from the one that knows how to perform it.

+The Strategy pattern is intended to choose different ways of performing an action within a single interface context.
+This pattern decouples the implementation of the algorithm from the code that uses it.

 ## Code examples